If you've got one bring it! HiT works with:

 That's all there is to it.
 Your subscription will continue with your updated card.

-To cancel your subscription, login to your HiT account and go to My Subscriptions in the left side menu or go to Members Portal
+To cancel your subscription, login to your HiT account and go to My Subscriptions in the left side menu or go to HiT Subscribers Portal

 You will continue to have access to your account until the end of your subscription period.
 After that time we